nsqa99/big-data-fundamentals/src/main/scala/com/viettel/truongvq/doc/scala-fp.md

 ## IMMUTABLE VALUES

 In pure functional programming, only immutable values are used.
+- All variables are created as val fields
+- Only immutable collections classes are used, such as List, Vector, and the immutable Map and Set classes

 ## PURE FUNCTIONS
+A pure function has two key properties:
 - It always returns the same value for the same inputs.
 - It has no side effects.
 A function with no side effects does nothing other than simply return a result.
-Any function that interacts with the state of the program can cause side effects.
+Any function that interacts with the state of the program can cause side effects
   - Modifying a variable
   - Modifying a data structure in place
   - Setting a field on an object